 Grading Runs for a Crossover

 Remember that the track must also descend back to its starting level, so this length of the grade is required on each end of the bridge.
 The diagram shows N scale crossovers layouts for 2 percent and 4 percent grades.
 Ascending tracks are in green and descending tracks are in red.
-The 2 percent grade layout requires over 6 yards of length for the layout.
+The 2 percent grade layout requires more than 6 yards of length for the layout.

 Split Your Track Grades

 You can't shorten the total track grade length required for an over/under, but you can split your grades in half.
 To do this you raise the base elevation by one-half the tunnel clearance height.
 Then you use grades to lower your track for the under and raise it for the over.
 This technique requires four half-length track grades instead of two full-length track grades.
 It can also make your layout more interesting to look at.

 The diagram shows N scale figure eights with the grades split.
 The 4 percent grade layout now has a length of 3 yards.
 The blue outer curves are the midpoints of the grades.
-We could further shorten the layout by making the curves part of the grade.
+You could further shorten the layout by making the curves part of the grade.
 However, curved grades have additional considerations.

 Curved Track Grades